wjd-rai/workflow/README.md

     * In the mini-buffer that appears at the bottom of the Emacs window, type `package-install` and hit `Enter`.
     * In the mini-buffer, type `magit` and hit `Enter`.

+#### Using magit

-Now, after you make some changes to your emacs file that you want to commit to your repository, type `M-x magit` This should spawn a new Emacs buffer window showing you the status of your local repository.
+1. After you make some changes to your emacs file that you want to commit to your repository, type `M-x magit` This should spawn a new Emacs buffer window showing you the status of your local repository.

-Move the cursor to the line of a file in the "Unstaged changes" section and type `s` (for "stage").
+2. Move the cursor to the line of a file in the "Unstaged changes" section and type `s` (for "stage").
-If you want to stage all the files listed in the "Unstaged changes" section type `S` (for "stage all")
+    If you want to stage all the files listed in the "Unstaged changes" section type `S` (for "stage all").

+3. Type `cc` (for "commit").
+This will bring up a new buffer where you can insert a new commit message.

+4. Type a commit message and then type `C-c C-c`.